Lateral Lumbar Spinal Fusion

 Surgery is performed under general anesthesia and while the patient is lying on their side.
 The surgeon will make a small incision into the patient’s side and, using real-time imaging technology, remove the damaged portion of the disc that is compressing or irritating the nerves of the spine.
 An implant is then placed to stabilize the vertebrae and re-establish their appropriate height.
 If required, the surgeon may also place medical grade screws, metal plates, or rods along the vertebrae for additional stability and support.

 Following surgery, the patient will be instructed on limitations, physical therapy, and low impact exercise.
 ONE® Brain & Spine Center® use precise methods to ensure total safety and accuracy during surgery.
-Residents of Newport Beach can easily schedule an appointment at our Center, today.
+Residents of Irvine can easily schedule an appointment at our Center, today.

 Lateral: from the side